alttch/gmg/README.md

 gmg user create bob "Bob M" -
 ```

-Copy-paste the public ssh key-file to stdin (or use the file name instead of
+Copy-paste the public ssh key-file to stdin (or use a file name instead of "-"
-"-" argument)
+argument)

 ### Granting user access to a repository